pranall/GNN/diversify/README.md

 ---
 ### Technical Section.
 This section deeply explains the technical challenges faced while coding.
 This also serves as a guide of 'if you ever want to try to run GNN on EMG dataset, do not make these mistakes.'
-Top issues faced while preparing this code and Repo:
+Top issues faced while preparing this code and repo:
-1) Import errors
+1) Import errors.
-2) Environmental issues (mismatch of environments as Pytorch is used and ut requires the latest updated version to support graphs)
+2) Environmental issues (mismatch of environments as Pytorch is used and ut requires the latest updated version to support graphs).
-3) Shape mismatchs [EMG datset is [8,1,200] but for graph we had to sueeze out 1 and reverse it to [200,8] for smoother graph construction.
+3) Shape mismatchs [EMG dataset is [8,1,200] but for graph we had to squeeze out 1 and reverse it to [200,8] for smoother graph construction.
-4) Pre computing graphs
+4) Pre computing graphs.
 5) Trying to adjust Cache so as to not waste the resources.

-However, this Github Repo is well equipped with good and robust pipeline which has eliminated stabilized all the above issues which enable the script to run very smoothly.
+However, this Github Repo is well equipped with good and robust pipeline which has stabilized all the above issues which enable the script to run very smoothly.

 Below are the pictures which depict the outcomes in the logs for more clear understanding of the pipeline and how GNNs actually worked on EMG datset.
-Most of them were print statements which are still present in the code, but right now are commented out so as to keep the print log clean.
+An .ipynb file is also uploaded.
+As stated above due to high computation resources and Colab time out issues, the training abruptly ends at Environment 2 for 10 epochs.
+Most of the statements in the print logs are print statements which are still present in the code, but right now are commented out so as to keep the print log clean.
 The output explanations are done in parts.

 1) Output 1